ofux/Digger-Documentation/README.md

 In such case, you should report the bug to Unity.

 #### When I do some raycasts, it still detects the terrain surface on holes.
 How can I do to raycast through terrain holes?
-Until Unity releases official terrain holes feature, you have to use DiggerPhysics.Raycast method to solve this.
+Until Unity releases an official terrain holes feature, you have to use DiggerPhysics.Raycast method to solve this.

 #### I changed the textures of my terrain, and now caves don’t blend with terrain properly because they still use the old textures.
-Click on ‘Sync & Refresh’ button of the Digger Master inspector.
+Click on the ‘Sync & Refresh’ button of the Digger Master inspector.

 If that’s not enough, delete texture arrays belonging to the terrain in Assets/DiggerData/TextureArrays and click on ‘Sync & Refresh’ button of the Digger Master inspector.
 This will force Digger to recompute texture arrays.

 #### I changed the heights of my terrain at some place, but Digger doesn’t see it.
-Click on ‘Sync & Refresh’ button of the Digger Master inspector.
+Click on the ‘Sync & Refresh’ button of the Digger Master inspector.
 If you already dig/add mater at this place, you will probably have to reset it using the reset brush.

 #### What should I save when I backup my project?
 Digger persists everything in Assets/DiggerData.
 If you save this folder, you’re fine.